RSS

 I’ve been playing Battlefield 1943 a lot lately.
-It’s the first shooter in a long time that I’ve played.
+It’s the first shooter I’ve played in a long time.
 I am usually a single player game kind of guy and usually shun multiplayer modes, unless the person is sitting right next to me.
 But I tried out the demo and I was hooked in the free half hour it gave me and immediately bought the unlocked game.
 Playing it lead me to a realization.

 The game is great, I have to say it is the most intricate and detailed game of checkers I’ve ever played.